-Japan's autumn is best known for the beautiful shades of red, yellow, and orange found in the leaves.
-The foliage of the autumn trees, along with the comfortable weather, make it a fantastic time to enjoy the Japanese tradition of Momijigari and the various festivals that come with the season.
+The autumn foliage, along with the comfortable weather, make it a fantastic time to travel and enjoy the Japanese tradition of Momijigari, popular autumn foods, and the various festivals and traditions that come with the season.

 Table of Contents

 - Autumn Must-Eats

 - Autumn Events & Famous Festivals

 Autumn or fall season in Japan is quite nice!
 People often think first of the colorful autumn leaves - called 「紅葉 kouyou」 - which rival the cherry blossoms in spring in terms of trying to find the most beautiful spots to enjoy the fleeting seasonal sights.

 But first, let's discuss autumn weather, what to expect and what to wear.